AlphaHydrae/which_works/README.md

 Which.which('/usr/bin/svn')  #=> "/usr/bin/svn"
 Which.which('/usr/bin/foo')  #=> nil

-# the :all option finds all executable files, not just the first one
+# the :all option finds all executable files,
+# not just the first one found
 Which.which('svn', :all => true)   #=> [ "/opt/local/bin/svn", "/usr/bin/svn" ]

 # the :array option always returns an array